TalandBotirjon/TalandBotirjon/README.md

 - 👋 Hi, I’m @TalandBotirjon.
 My Name Botirjon.
-- 👀 I’m interested in  develop.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 TalandBotirjon/TalandBotirjon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.